dora-team/dora.dev/ci/README.md

 1. Renders the site in _draft_ mode (including content where "Draft" is true), and publishes it to a Firebase preview channel
 1. Renders the site in _production_ mode (excluding content where "Draft" is true) and publishes it to a different Firebase preview channel
 1. Posts both preview channel links to the PR as comments

-#### Infra preview
-If a PR includes changes to files _outside_ the `/hugo` directory (or a handful of other directories, like `/svelte` or `/docs`), the pipeline `/ci/preview-infra.cloudbuild.yaml` is executed in project `doradotdev-staging`.
-This pipeline renders the site in production mode and deploys all Firebase components (hosting, functions, extensions, storage, etc.) to `staging.dora.dev`.

 ### Pipeline run on merge to `main`
 When a PR is merged to `main`, the pipeline `/ci/cloudbuild.yaml` is executed in project `doradotdev`.
 This pipeline renders the site and deploys all Firebase components to `dora.dev`.